craftingcity/The-Known-World/World Notes/Planes/Prime Material/Nations/The Kingdom of Prosper/Local Lore/Arthur's Journal.md

 Then, some pages of madness.
 Undated ramblings, scribbled drawings, and torn pages.

-On the next entry, dated sometime in the [[Prime Timeline|winter of the year 056AF]]
+On the next entry, dated sometime in the [[Prime Timeline|winter of the year 056AF]], he speaks of his Final Quest: to unite the lands under a time of prosperity that would last for as long as he lived.
+He speaks somewhat differently than before, using some less than transparent metaphor and many more nothing-words.